What Do I Need To Know About Going Home After Heart Surgery?

 School and Day Care After Heart Surgery

-Your child should not attend school or day care until being cleared by the cardiologist.
+Your child should not attend school or day care until after they are cleared by their cardiologist.

 Immunizations After Heart Surgery